Azure/awesome-azd/website/docs/intro.md

 3. Update azure.yaml

 ### Submit a Resource
-Did you write or find an article that helped you get started with azd?
+Did you write or find an article that helped you get started with `azd`?
 Or maybe you created or found a video that showed you how to create an azd template?
 Whatever the resource might be, we would love for you to share it with our community!
 So, use this issue to submit content you think should be included in `awesome-azd/README.md`

 ## Other Ways To Help
 Other than these, we always welcome feedback through: